sashastadler/crunge-notes/Notes/Locations/Green Orchard.md

 ### Details

 A village.
 Where the adventure began.
-When it was a bigger town, it had tribut
+When it was a bigger town, it had tributary villages.
+It has now gone to shit, but the surrounding villages are still counted as Green Orchard.

 #### Tower